1908 Manila's 1st Philippine Assembly district special elections

-Two special elections (known elsewhere as "by-elections") for Manila's 1st (North) district's seat in the Philippine Assembly were held on 1908.
+Two special elections (known elsewhere as "by-elections") for Manila's 1st (North) district's seat in the Philippine Assembly, the lower house of the Philippine Legislature of the Insular Government of the Philippine Islands, were held on 1908.
 Justo Lukban won the second election, after Dominador Gómez, winner of the 1907 general election, was expelled from office, then won the first special election, finally only to resign his rights as member of the assembly.
+The district then consisted of the entire district of Tondo, Binondo, San Nicolas, and Intramuros.

 These special elections were the first of its kind in the Philippines.

 Background

+Manila's 1st district, also known as the North district, consisted of the western Manila districts of Tondo, Binondo, San Nicolas, and Intramuros.

 The Nacionalista Party was brought about by the merger of the Union Nacionalista, which chose an evolutionary position on Philippine independence, and the Independistas, led by Alberto Barretto and Justo Lukban, which advocated immediate independence.
 The two organizations merged on March 2, 1907, to oppose the Progresista Party, which opposed independence, after withdrawing their platform of Philippine U.S. statehood.

-Fernando Guerrero, who was earlier elected as counselors of the Nacionalistas along with Sergio Osmeña, and Lukban, were dropped from the ballot in favor of Dominador Gómez and Felipe del Mar.
+Fernando Guerrero, who was earlier elected as counselors of the Nacionalistas along with Cebu 2nd district Assemblyman Sergio Osmeña, and Lukban, were dropped from the ballot in favor of Dominador Gómez and Felipe del Mar.
 Guerrero and Lukban then set up Liga Nacional Independecia to oppose the Nacionalistas.

 The 1st Philippine Legislature convened for the first time on October 16, 1907, after elections earlier that year.
 Osmeña was elected Speaker.
 Osmeña had then successfully prevented Gómez from taking his seat, questioning his citizenship, until he was elected speaker.

 First election

-By February 1908, Osmeña and his adjutant, Manuel L. Quezon, saw Gómez as their primary opponent for control of the legislature.
+By February 1908, Osmeña and his adjutant, Tayabas 1st district Assemblyman Manuel L. Quezon, saw Gómez as their primary opponent for control of the legislature.
 Osmeña has most of the Nacionalistas behind him, while Gómez was counting on the support of the dissatisfied Nacionalistas and members of the Progresistas.
 In February, Gómez denounced the moves to unseat him in a speech before the assembly.
 Those who wanted to unseat Gómez planned to replace him with Lukban, who was the defeated candidate in the 1907 election.
 A day after his speech, the assembly moved to vacate Gómez's seat, 40–35.
 A week later, Gómez, in a letter to the assembly, said that he would no longer contest his removal, paving way for a special election.
 This also made the motions for reconsideration, and for an investigation to an extra "mysterious vote" for Gómez's removal, be moot and academic.

 Gómez expressed his intention to run in the special election in March.
 Lukban also expressed his intention to run, seeing a rematch of the 1907 election.